ed-ggg/edggg/README.md

 Each known GGG has its own page where a carousel of pictures of it are displayed as well as its name, characteristics, a description, its community name, and where it is located in the in-game galaxy.

 ### GGGs Discovered This Year
-GGGs found during the current in-game will show up here.
+GGGs found during the current in-game year will show up here.
 At the beginning of each year, the section is emptied for new ones to be found in the new year.

 ### Nav Bar
 The Nav Bar is currently present across the entire site.
-Clicking 'About' will in the future bring you to an informational about what exactly these planets are, their history, as well as how to use the site.
+Clicking 'About' brings you to an informational about what exactly these planets are, their history, as well as how to use the site.
 Clicking 'Search' returns you to index.html to the
 'Search' area for classes.
 Clicking 'New This Year' will bring you to the bottom of index.html where new GGGs are listed.

 ## Technologies